project-poodle/poodle/design.md

 SSTables are compacted to the next level when current level reaches 2 * 10 tables.

-Compactions are performed on 10 tables - this keeps the time of compaction stable after the compaction.
+Compactions are performed on 10 SSTables - this keeps the time of compaction stable after the compaction.

 This compaction scheme is to enable speedy data replication from the client.